AthenaModel/kite/notes/teapot.md

 Another possiblity is to run a teapot server on oak.
 We have the code to do it; and I've tried it and it appears to work (modulo some odd messages).
 But we might get into trouble with JPL IT.

+## Fixing Problems ##

+Teacup keeps a cache of the index of teapot.activestate.com in the home directory (in ~/.teapot on OSX and Linux, and in ~/Teapot on Windows).
+If "sudo teacup install" has been used, then the cache will be owned by "root", and attempts to install into ~/.kite/teapot will fail.
+The solution is to "chown" all files the cache directory to $USER.